May 10, 2013 (Adapted translation of Maghreb Center President Nejib Ayachi interview with the Algerian daily L’Expression, 04-20-2013)

 A: To cope with the crisis, former Prime Minister Hamadi Jebali, who is from the Ennahda party but also willing to compromise, has proposed in order to tame the opposition and broaden support for his government, the formation of a new government mostly comprised of independent technocrats to manage the affairs of the country until the next elections, by the end of this year or early 2014.
 This is an arrangement that the opposition has long called for, for political but also efficiency reasons, because Ennahda’s ministers distinguished themselves by their incompetence and poor performance.
 Jebali’s own party rejected his request, and he was forced to resign.
 A new prime minister, also from Ennahda, Ali Larayedh, has been appointed.
 Larayedh is the former Interior Minister in the Jebali government.
 He is considered a hardline Islamist and no more capable than his other colleagues, and also known for his leniency vis-a-vis fellow radical Islamists infringing the law.

 Ennahda, in power for 18 months, has been weakened by a succession of crises and is under pressure from civil society and opposition parties as well as its secular allies to change course.
 It has eventually consented to make some concessions and abandon its claims over the so-called ministries of sovereignty (Interior, Foreign Affairs, and Justice), which have been entrusted to independent technocrats.
-It should be noted in passing that since Ennahda gained power, it has appointed a large number of its supporters in key positions within the government at the central and local levels, thus threatening the traditional neutrality of Tunisia’s civil service, and even though this kind of practice is associated in the mind of most Tunisians with the former regime, and is of course antithetical to the principles of good governance, which require that recruitment and promotion within the civil service be based on merit.
+It should be noted in passing that since Ennahda gained power, it has appointed a large number of its supporters to key positions within the government, at the central and local levels, thus threatening the neutrality of Tunisia’s civil service, and even though this kind of practice is associated in the mind of most Tunisians with the former regime, and is of course antithetical to the principles of good governance, which require that recruitment and promotion within the civil service be based on merit.
 It should be pointed out here in passing that implementing the rule of law, as well as good governance, including reforming the justice and security sectors, have long been demanded by the secular democratic opposition in Tunisia as well as by its main international economic partners and donors.

 The new Prime Minister promised that the new Constitution will be completed soon, and elections held in the coming months, and that security will be restored and the conditions for economic recovery ensured.
 However, this remains to be seen, because he did not specify how this would be achieved, or what concessions his party was willing to make to move the democratic transition process forward, especially with regard to the drafting of the Constitution.
 In fact, we find the same ruling coalition with Ennahda as the dominant party, albeit somewhat weakened.
 Let’s point out here that if it were not for the partisan approach adopted by Ennahda since its election, and given the exceptional circumstances the country is going through, it would have been possible to form a wide coalition that includes most of the political forces in Tunisia, with a clear agenda established consensually, with the overall objectives to complete the drafting of a truly democratic Constitution, restore security and revive the economy.
 This, in addition to initiating reforms to move forward the institution of the rule of law, including justice and security sectors reforms.
 There is indeed no reason to at least start in earnest the design -through a large and inclusive process- the implementation of these reforms, as they are among the main objectives of the Tunisian revolution.